• Ebook

 A tall storage jar filled with trail mix that includes peanuts, almonds, dried fruit, and chocolate chips.

-My sister-in-law is also a fan of making this healthy trail mix with my nephews - it's a perfect fun and foolproof recipe to make with kids of all ages.
+My sister-in-law is also a fan of making this DIY trail mix with my nephews - it's a perfect fun and foolproof recipe to make with kids of all ages.

 Jump to: